ChaseRichardsonGit/TheButler/README.md

                 GOD Bot - Kill all butlers, kill yourself, then start the butler.
 Also where you summon the butler to your computer.
             Token Size

+            Finished Items / Change log:
+            If you provide matching discord name your conversation history pops up (nice name) | DONE Chat History (by username)  --  DONE
+            When persona is changed, clear chat window, then load chat history with user.  -- DONE -- 2/26/23 - 5PM Move regex into OpenAI.js | parse response out | DONE! - 2/23 - 7:31PM
+            Send button changed to little blue pointer telegram arrow thingy inside of input box - Done - 10AM Submit button for username inside of username-input - Done - 1010AM Left side padding for search bar - Added, need feedback - 1013AM Finish passing the weather through openai and return longform response.  -- DONE -- 2/26/23 - 7PM Capture DM's sent count to bots in userInfos for tracking. -- DONE -- Get rid of puerus.js and jarvis.js by changing index.js - DONE - 2/23 - 8PM PERSONAS ON WEB  -- DONE -- 2/26/23 - 3:09PM
+            Double logging the users messages.
+2/26/23 - 1010AM  -- FIXED - 2:15PM
+            Load chathistory logs.
+2/26/23 - 1013AM  -- FIXED - 2:15PM
+            Fix username-input text color to Black - DONE - 2/22/23 - 11:45AM
+            It doesn't answer the first question right on Web. - Solved/not fixed - First message not saving to DB  - DONE - 2/26/23 - 3PM
+            Discord replies with new lines but webchat doesn't.  -- FIXED -- 2/26/23 Starting it with a parameter.  -- DONE -- Seneca -- 2/23/23
+            Get regex parsing working.
+Even if triplicated.
+Parse it going into the DB and not on the way out.  -- DONE -- 2/24/23 - 8PM
+            Clean up node-modules and package.json    -- DONE -- REDO
+            Listening for their name in all channels.  -- DONE

             Three Bots:
             TheButler - Simplified code + mongoose.